Do Go On - 373 - The Star Wars Holiday Special

 Honestly, I fucked up.

-You could have called it.
+You could have called out.

-It could have been a little pool.
+It could be in a little pool.

 A pool for one.

-Yeah, I'm in there going, well, you know, it's happening.
+It was, yeah, I'm in there going, well, you know, it's happening.

 There's no way I could cool it down.